caal-15/react-shop-mini-project/server/README.md

 ## Additional Notes

-* This server has a __1 second__ delay per response, so that the Frontend can showcase it's behavior when content is being fetched.
+* This server has a __1 second__ delay per request, so that the Frontend can showcase it's behavior when content is being fetched.